jdevfullstack/programming-core-concepts/README.md

 # Core Concepts of Computer Programming

 Table of Contents
+1. Intro
-1. Input / Output
+2. Input / Output
     1. Hello World Program
-2. Variables & Data Types
+3. Variables & Data Types
     1. Sample Program for Variables and Data Types
-3. Operators
+4. Operators
     1. Assignment Operators Sample Program
     2. Arithmetic Operators Sample Program
     3. Comparison Operators Sample Program
-4. Conditionals
+5. Conditionals
     1. Sample Program Using IF
     2. Sample Program Using IF/ELSE
-5. Functions
+6. Functions
-6. Sample Program Creating And Using Functions
+7. Sample Program Creating And Using Functions

 ## Intro
 Of all the inventions in the field of electronics